spacelift-io/user-documentation/docs/concepts/policy/notification-policy.md

 #### Filtering webhook requests

-Comparison operations for inside the webhook rule can be done in the same fashion as other rules.
-It receives the same input data and it can be used to create rules where only specific actions would trigger a webhook being sent.
+Filtering and selecting webhooks can be done by using the received input data.
+Rules can be created where only specific actions would trigger a webhook being sent.
-For example we could define a rule which would send a webhook request when a run to check for drift detection runs:
+For example we could define a rule which would allow a webhook to be sent about any drift detection run:

 ```opa
 package spacelift